Below the Root (video game): Development

 Below the Root was developed by programmer Dale DeSharone.
 DeSharone initially began his career as an elementary school teacher.
 The principal at the school wanted to get computers and had DeSharone attend programming workshops for TRS-80 computers.
 He became interested in the possibility of computers presenting visual information and purchased an Atari 8-bit computer.
 He learned to program and began developing video games for students at the school.

-During this period, Atari was running the Atari Program Exchange which included a quarterly catalogue for prizes for best user made software.
+During this period, Atari was running the Atari Program Exchange, which included a quarterly catalogue for prizes for best user made software.
 DeSharone submitted some of his educational games, which won him thousands of dollars' worth of Atari computer equipment in 1980.
-This led to DeSharone to leave teaching and form Dale Disharoon Inc., a California-based development studio which creating computer games and began focusing on developing further educational games for home computers through publishers like The Learning Company and Spinnaker Software.
+This led to DeSharone to leave teaching and form Dale Disharoon Inc., a California-based development studio which created computer games and began focusing on developing further educational games for home computers through publishers like The Learning Company and Spinnaker Software.

-DeSharone also dabbled as an author writing a few books for publisher Prentice Hall.
+DeSharone also dabbled as an author, writing a few books for publisher Prentice Hall.
 He introduced computers games to fellow author Zilpha Keatley Snyder who lived near him.
 Snyder was a prolific author of children's and young-adult novels who won the Newbery Honor three times for her work in children's literature.

-Among her works was the Green Sky Trilogy which were published between 1975 and 1978.
-The trilogy was a series of fantasy stories about a world of creatures that live high in the trees and about dangerous creatures that dwell "below the root."
+Among her works was the Green Sky Trilogy which was published between 1975 and 1978.
+The trilogy was a series of fantasy stories about a world of human beings that live high in enormous trees and fear what they believe to be dangerous creatures that dwell "below the root."